solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 title: Generalized State Compression objectives

 objectives:
-  - Explain the flow of Solana's state compression logic.
+  - Explain the flow of Solana’s state compression logic.
   - Explain the difference between a Merkle tree and a concurrent Merkle tree
   - Implement generic state compression in a basic Solana program